-A couple of scientific studies indicate some benefit.
+A few scientific studies indicate some benefit.
 However, the benefits revealed are the same as other forms of meditation.

 For instance, there was a 2017 study published in the International Journal of Yoga.
 It showed that Kundalini meditation technique offers stress relief.
-Plus, it could potentially be beneficial for certain health conditions including cardiovascular disease and insomnia.
+Plus, it could help with health conditions including cardiovascular disease and insomnia.

-Another study in 2017 in International Psychogeriatrics showed that Kundalini can enhance cognitive ability in older adult and improve memory.
+Another study in 2017 in International Psychogeriatrics showed that Kundalini can enhance cognitive ability and improve memory in older adults.

 A 2018 study showed that kundalini meditation can help with generalised anxiety.

-However, the same benefits of seen in other meditations.
-Therefore, there is no scientific evidence that the benefits Kundalini meditation are any different to other methods.
+However, the same benefits are seen in other meditations.
+Therefore, there is no scientific evidence that the benefits of Kundalini meditation technique are different to other methods.